linode/docs/docs/applications/containers/how-to-create-a-docker-swarm-manager-and-nodes-on-linode.md

 ## Join Nodes to the Manager

 In Step 1 of the previous section, The `docker swarm init` command outputs instructions on how to join the Manager.
-It follows the following structure:

     docker swarm join --token TOKEN PUBLIC_IP:2377